Rounding it up

 The feedback we get from our users helps us determine what kind of tweaks the product needs.
 And you don't have to be a Trello wiz to have your feedback heard: our superfriendly user success team works with our product development team, helping you and us both make the most of KOHO.

 Which is to say, the KOHO user success staff work locally, in the same office, as the rest of KOHO.
 They actually know the ins and outs of the product, and any issues users are reporting are immediately passed on to the rest of the team.
 There’s no byzantine, outsourced customer support service here, just real people, seven days a week.

 And we really aren’t trying to sell you stuff!

 Unlike other financial service providers (like, you know, most commercial banks…), we’re really, really not trying to sell you stuff.
 KOHO doesn’t even have a sales department!
 No one is trying to get you to sign up for this or that product, and none of our employees earn a commission.

 Have you ever been pre-approved for a credit card from your bank?
 Fun fact: even if they say you’re pre-approved, once you sign up they can do a hard check on your credit score, causing a little dip in your credit rating.
 And then they can still deny you the credit card you’ve been pre-approved for.
 We would never!

-Where the standard banking experience can involve navigating bank personnel trying to sell you on say, a different account structure or taking on more credit, KOHO is trying to go another way.
+Where the standard experience can involve navigating financial personnel trying to sell you on say, a different account structure or taking on more credit, KOHO is trying to go another way.
 We don’t want you to take on more debt, for instance.
 Just the opposite, in fact.
 (Like we said, the average user actually saves $500 in the first three weeks of using KOHO for spending.)

 The long and the short of it?
 Your money is safe with KOHO.
 And we help you keep your money, well, yours.